 Fields of interest: nationalism, territorial politics, comparative politics, migration and citizenship

-Jean-Thomas Arrighi joined the ‘Global Citizenship Governance’ research group in September 2018 and is based at the Robert Schuman Centre of the European University Institute.
-His main task will be to create a global database on naturalisation and conduct comparative research on citizenship law across the world.
+Jean-Thomas Arrighi joined the ‘Global Citizenship Governance’ research group in September 2018 and is a research associate at the Robert Schuman Centre of the European University Institute.
+His current research deals with citizenship trends and determinants in a broad comparative perspective.

 Jean-Thomas is an adjunct professor in politics at the universities of Neuchâtel and Lucerne (Switzerland).
 He holds a PhD and an MRes in Social and Political Sciences from the EUI (2012).
 Between 2012 and 2015, he was the coordinator of the EUDO-CITIZENSHIP Observatory (now GLOBALCIT).

 Jean-Thomas Arrighi and Dejan Stjepanovic (Eds.).
 (Forthcoming, May 2019).
 Where borders migrate: Territorial rescaling and citizenship in Europe.
 Special Issue.
 Ethnopolitics.

 Jean-Thomas Arrighi and Dejan Stjepanovic (2019).
 Introduction: The Rescaling of Territory and Citizenship in Europe.
 Ethnopolitics.

 Jean-Thomas Arrighi (2019).
 ‘The people, year zero’: Secessionism and citizenship in Scotland and Catalonia.
 Ethnopolitics.

 Samuel Schmid, Lorenzo Piccoli, and Jean-Thomas Arrighi (2019).
 Non-universal suffrage: Measuring electoral inclusion in contemporary democracies.
 European Political Science.